the-computer-club/automous-zones/README.md

   In the case of this network, only 172.16.2.0/24 is encapsulated, so only packets addressed to them will be sent through the VPN.

+Why can I not ping anyone?:
+  - If you were just recently added to the peer list, everyone who you wish to connect to must first update their peer list with your newly added keys.
+Some peers may never include your keys on the interface.
+If you lost access to a particular peer, try updating this configuration.
+They may updated their configuration.

 ## Support options
 ----